 I’ve noticed, for a number of weeks, that some games are missing from the store via the PS5 console.
 I’m a game reviewer, so I’m always looking at the latest games which launch – whether they’re big AAA or smaller indie titles – so I know when a game is missing which should be there.
 The standard consumer wouldn’t have a clue.
 The developer of The Pedestrian didn’t even realise it was missing because they couldn’t get their hands on a PS5 – so I had to provide evidence it wasn’t there, something Sony should be doing themselves to ensure this issue doesn’t even happen.

 Basically, if you go to the ‘New Games’ section on your PS5, whilst simultaneously looking at the website or the app in the same section, you’ll notice that a bunch of games either aren’t there or they appear in the wrong date order – at this point, I’m just focusing on the ones you can’t see.
-Since October, there have been 45 games which don’t appear on the PS5 store (via the console) whether you look in ‘New Games’, ‘All PS4 games’ or ‘Browse’ and setting it to A-Z mode.
-That’s right, 45 games which will never appear in sales, when browsing, or if Sony puts out any curated collections.
+Since October, there have been 45 games that don’t appear on the PS5 store (via the console) whether you look in ‘New Games’, ‘All PS4 games’ or ‘Browse’ and setting it to A-Z mode.
+That’s right, 45 games that will never appear in sales, when browsing, or if Sony puts out any curated collections.

 Of these 45, 11 can be found if you specifically search for the game (as in, you know exactly what game you want), but they still don’t appear in ‘Browse’ and alphabetical order.
 The other 34 are games which you CAN buy on the PS4, the web store, or the app, but they literally don’t appear on the PS5 console store, not even if you search for their name!